 When this item is turned on, a loop which is playing on channel A will not be disturbed by a register recall.
 The loop will continue to play until it is explicitly stopped.
 If the item is off, recalling a register will abort the loop, and cue the ddr to the new time, if the new register has an intime for the looping channel.
-If no intime, the loop will continue, even if Preserve Loop is not turned on.
+If no intime, the loop will continue (starting with software version 3.2), even if Preserve Loop is not turned on.